Skip to content

 Terminal window

-sudo cp ./nginx.client.example.com /etc/nginx/sites-available/client.example.com
+sudo cp ./nginx.client.example.com /etc/nginx/sites-available/<your client url>

-sudo nano /etc/nginx/sites-available/client.example.com
+sudo nano /etc/nginx/sites-available/<your client url>

 Replace client.example.com with your actual client domain.